revolist/revogrid-docs/guide/defs.md

 <!--@include: ../guide/parts/reactive.md-->

 ## Web Component
-Revogrid is implemented as a Web Component, making it framework-agnostic and capable of being used in any web application, enhancing its versatility and ease of integration.
+RevoGrid is implemented as a Web Component, making it framework-agnostic and capable of being used in any web application, enhancing its versatility and ease of integration.